format_list_bulleted Topic Overview

 Depending on school, unit, or department policy, Stanford employees who qualify may be able to obtain a mobile phone or tablet, or hotspot device for business use.
 UIT has negotiated rates for hardware and related service through the three major cell carriers.
 Administrative Guide Policy 8.1.3 outlines the policy and process for these expenses in further detail and UIT maintains the process for selecting approved mobile equipment.
 Please refer to their Mobile Services page.
 Devices must be purchased through UIT if a Stanford service plan will be used.

-• The Stanford ReUse Slack channel, which allows employees to post or or request pre-owned lab and research supplies.
+• Check the Stanford ReUse Slack channel to post or request books (non-library), periodicals, and magazines.

 Animals